Iyanuloluwa4/DHS-Analysis-for-Socioeconomic-correlates-of-stroke-risk-factor-profiles-by-sex-in-South-Africa/README.md

 ## Research Question

-**What are the socioeconomic and behavioural correlates of major modifiable stroke risk factors among South African adults, and do these associations differ by sex?**
+**What are the socioeconomic correlates of major modifiable stroke risk factors among South African adults, and do these associations differ by sex?**

 ---